by KD Miller

 The children gasped at their mother’s bold announcement, while her brothers shared a giggle.
 They were used to her sarcasm, the children weren’t.
 Jasper handed the envelope over to Frank.

 “For his new grandchildren, may you forgive him,” Jasper announced.
 “His words not mine.”

 Frank snorted and picked up his bread knife.
 Grasping a hold of the envelope in one hand, he slipped the knife under the flap and sliced a perfect arc.
 He pressed the envelope and removed a stack of bills.
 A wonderful expression passed over his face.

 “The money I…”

-He stared at the children, and shook his head.
-Catrina pressed her lips together, biting down hard on the bottom at the gift.
+He stared at the children and shook his head.
+Catrina pressed her lips together, biting down hard.
 Father has given the thousand dollars back to Frank!